okaybenji/bitbout/README.md

 # BITBOUT
 ### A single-screen, local competitive platformer

 2-4 players duke it out while trying not to fall to their doom.
 Each player has 3 lives and limited HP.
-Last man or woman standing wins!
+Last bit standing wins!

 Code, design and music by Benji Kay. [@okaybenji](http://twitter.com/okaybenji)